ProlificsPanther/WidgetsInTheBrowser/README.md

 # WidgetsInTheBrowser
-A simple HTML Template and Panther screen that shows smooth migration of Panther widgets in the web browser.
-Below is the screenshots of Panther client screen and its migration in web browser of Profile Template.
-Latest Bootstrap libraries were used to transform the plan screen into a modern, responsive screen.
+A simple HTML Template and Panther screen that shows a smooth migration of Panther widgets in the web browser.
+Below are screenshots of a Panther client screen and its migrated screen .
+Latest Bootstrap libraries were used to transform the plain screen into a modern, responsive screen.
 It includes most of the Panther widgets with Bootstrap Datatable.

 Profile client screen